 Shortcodes are helpful when WordPress admins want to run a function and return the result with a simple code.
 Developers can create a new shortcode for moderators to use when the process of calling a function is complicated or admins want to run a function on multiple pages themselves.
 Website moderators who do not know […]

-Registring a New Image Size helps WordPress developers to generate different size images when the administrator uploads them on the admin panel.
-In this tutorial, we’ll have a close look at the add_image_size function which is responsible for registering a new image size in WordPress.
+Registering a New Image Size helps WordPress developers generate different images when the administrator uploads them on the admin panel.
+In this tutorial, we’ll look at the add_image_size function, responsible for registering a new image size in WordPress.

-get_the_title is the core function responsible to retrieve Post Title in WordPress.
+get_the_title is the core function responsible for retrieving Post Title in WordPress.
 We’ll try this function inside loops and with a specific post ID.
 This tutorial can be the only page you need to visit to learn how to print the title of a post when developing WordPress.

 Retrieving Publish Date of a Post in WordPress is an easy task to do.
 We’ll try retrieving post attributes using a specific Post ID or current queried post id to show you how to work with Post Dates in WordPress using the get_the_date function.